gleam-lang/website/cheatsheets/gleam-for-python-users.md

 ### Dictionaries

-In Python, maps are called dictionaries and can have keys of any type as long as:
+In Python, dictionaries can have keys of any type as long as:

 - the key type is `hashable`, such as integers, strings, tuples (due to their immutable values), functions... and custom mutable objects implementing the `__hash__` method.
 - the key is unique in the dictionary. and values of any type.

-In Gleam, maps can have keys and values of any type, but all keys must be of the same type in a given map and all values must be of the same type in a given map.
+In Gleam, dicts can have keys and values of any type, but all keys must be of the same type in a given dict and all values must be of the same type in a given dict.

-There is no map literal syntax in Gleam, and you cannot pattern match on a map.
-Maps are generally not used much in Gleam, custom types are more common.
+There is no dict literal syntax in Gleam, and you cannot pattern match on a dict.
+Dicts are generally not used much in Gleam, custom types are more common.

 #### Python